benoitrz/disney-plus-subtitles/README.md

 );
 ```

-Your subtitles settings should now persist over time!
+Your subtitle settings should now persist over time!